am20585/recipe-step-predictor/README.md

 MSE allows us to quantify how close our predictions are to the actual complexity of recipes.
 A lower MSE indicates that our model predictions are closely aligned with the true number of steps.

+---

+With our prediction problem defined, our response variable chosen, and our metric justified, we have a clear path forward.
+Next, we will build baseline and final models to predict `n_steps` and evaluate how well our model performs in capturing the complexity of recipes.

 ## Baseline Model
 For the baseline model, we used a Random Forest Classifier, with the following four features: `kills`, `deaths`, `assists`, and `firstbloodkill`.
 Among these four features, three of them are quantitative: `kills`, `deaths`, and `assists`.
 We utilized StandardScaler Transformer to transform them into standard scale, becasue each match has different time length, and therefore the statistics could seem really different without being standardized.
 The last one `firstbloodkill` is a nominal categorical variable, and it is already in binary form, thus we do not need to perform more encodings.